 Your data begins importing into Google Workspace.

 - To start using Outlook, follow these steps.

-If you're recreating your original profile, and you imported your mail, calendar, contacts, or notes the first time you created this profile, do not re-import this data now.
-It's still in your Google Workspace account and will be there when you open the new profile—re-importing will only cause duplicates.
+If you're re-creating your original profile, and you imported your mail, calendar, contacts, or notes the first time you created this profile, do not re-import this data now.
+It's still in your Google Workspace account and will be there when you open the new profile—re-importing causes duplicates.
 You can re-import tasks and journal entries as Google Workspace does not store them and therefore won't be duplicated.